-As a Corporate Friend, BP entered three teams for this inspirational event in 2018, as it also did in 2017.
+As a Corporate Friend, bp entered teams for this inspirational event in 2019, 2018 and 2017.
 The teams, made up of three people, each took on one stage of the Superhero Tri challenge – a swim, a bike ride or a run/push in a choice of two distances.
 To enter, every team had at least one person who considered themselves to have a disability.
 (Any disability counted).

-BP has long supported disability sports as part of a broader promise of encouraging diversity and inclusion in society and schools.
-We are pleased to announce that Paralympic athletes Richard Whitehead and Kare Adenegan have been appointed BP Ambassadors through to the Tokyo 2020 Paralympic Games.
+bp has long supported disability sports as part of a broader promise of encouraging diversity and inclusion in society and schools.
+We are pleased to announce that Paralympic athletes Richard Whitehead and Kare Adenegan have been appointed bp ambassadors through to the Tokyo 2020 Paralympic Games, now being held in 2021.

 “In 2017 I chose triathlon challenges because swimming, cycling and running are the three most popular disability sports.
 But I didn't want people to be put off by the word ‘triathlon’.
 You can do a whole triathlon if you wish, but you can also choose to do just one or two stages as a relay with disabled and non-disabled family and friends.